LeSS Newsletter - September 2016September 5, 2016

 - More Engagement with LeSS by Viktor Grgic

 One of the topics at the LeSS Conference was LeSS communities.
-The conference provided a space for sharing interest in communities.
-Also, there was an Open Space session related to how to start-up communities.
+There was a space provided for sharing interest in communities and an Open Space session related to how to start-up communities.
 We'll try to keep including some community information in this newsletter.
 As this is the first time, first some sharing on the global community and then some current local communities.

 - LeSS LinkedIn Group